WindowsWistler/MikoMikoSpark/unpx19/readme.txt

 A successor to Paojian's th19oldspr patch.
-While that patch tried restorying boss sprites only, this patch strives to cover every pixel sprite: boss sprites, player sprites, and miscellaneous sprites.
+While that patch tried restoring boss sprites only, this patch strives to cover every pixel sprite: boss sprites, player sprites, and miscellaneous sprites.
 We also check for new sprites that fit in Touhou 19 every time a new game comes out.

-Player sprites found: Reimu, Marisa, Sanae, Ran
-Boss sprites found: Reimu, Marisa, Sanae, Ran, Aunn, Nazrin, Seiran, Orin, Tsukasa, Mamizou, Yachie, Saki, Suika, Yuuma (partial)
+Player sprites found: Reimu, Marisa, Sanae, Ran (all yet to be uploaded) Boss sprites found: Reimu, Marisa, Sanae, Ran, Aunn, Nazrin, Seiran, Orin, Tsukasa, Mamizou, Yachie, Saki, Suika, Yuuma (partial)
 Not found: Biten, Enoko, Chiyari, Hisami, Zanmu